saisukumarpinninti/JFS-ASSIGNMENTS-/Spring Security/readme.md

 > - The  Assignments are using  Spring Security,
 > - Asssignment 01 Assignments are in [A1] (A1/SpringSecurity/)

+##  A1/SpringSecurity-3 Config/
+>- The Project Contains Embedded H2 Database.
+>- can Also be Configured with  MySQL.  (uncomment the line 2 to 4 in application.properties)

 ### Whats Spring Security ?